Beyond Brontës: The Mayor’s Screen Diversity Programme

 What experience do I need to join the course?

-While there is no expectation that you will have any experience in the Film and/or TV industry, you will have gained useful experience and transferable skills in previous jobs or education, which will come in useful for employment in the screen industries.
+While there is no expectation that you will have any experience in Film, TV, VFX, Virtual Production, Animation or Games, you will have gained useful experience and transferable skills in previous jobs or education, which will come in useful for employment in the screen industries.

 What is considered as "available for employment"?